BartoszCichecki/LenovoLegionToolkit/README.md

 Only options natively supported by hardware are available; adding support for custom effects is not planned.
 If you would like more customization check out [L5P-Keyboard-RGB](https://github.com/4JX/L5P-Keyboard-RGB) or [OpenRGB](https://openrgb.org/).

+## How to collect logs?

+In some cases it will be super useful if you can provide logs that this app can create.
+This helps with debugging and other issue solving.

+To collect logs:
+1. Make sure that Lenovo Legion Toolkit is not running (also gone from tray area).
+2. Open `Run` (Win+R) and type there: `"%LOCALAPPDATA%\Programs\LenovoLegionToolkit\Lenovo Legion Toolkit.exe" --trace` and hit OK
+3. LLT will start and in the title bar you should see: `[LOGGING ENABLED]`
+4. Reproduce the issue you have (i.e. try to use the option that causes issues)
+5. Close LLT (also make sure it's gone from tray area)
+6. Again, in `Run` (Win+R) type `"%LOCALAPPDATA%\LenovoLegionToolkit\log"`
+7. You should see at least one file.
+Theses are the logs you should attach to the issue.

 ## Contribution

 I appreciate any feedback that you have, so please do not hesitate to report issues.
 PRs are also welcome!

 #### Bugs

 If you find any bugs in the app, please report them.
-It will be very helpful if you start the app with `--trace `parameter and reproduce the issue.
+It will be very helpful if you attach logs that will help to trace the root cause of the issue.
 You can find logs in `%LOCALAPPDATA%\LenovoLegionToolkit\log`.
 Of course attach the latest log to the issue here on GitHub.

-Just, don't run with this parameter all the time, it creates a **really large** amount of logs.

 #### Compatibility